Chi Chi (giant panda)

-Chi Chi (姬姬 (Jī Jī); September 1954 – 22 July 1972) was a well-known female giant panda at London Zoo in England.
+Chi Chi (姬姬 (Jī Jī); September 1954 – 22 July 1972) was a well-known female giant panda at London Zoo in the United Kingdom.

-Chi Chi was not London Zoo's first giant panda; Ming was one of four that arrived in 1938.
-However, it was Chi Chi who became the Zoo's star attraction and England's best-loved zoo animal.
+Chi Chi was not London Zoo's first giant panda; Ming was one of four that arrived in 1938, but Chi Chi became the Zoo's star attraction and Britain's best-known zoo animal.

 Chi Chi is now a stuffed exhibit at the Natural History Museum in London.